 Preston Barta // Features Editor

-After its regional premiere at Fantastic Fest, that comparison is not far off.
-It may not have the same pull or haunting effect, but THE LODGE certainly conjures up enough dread to make you feel uneasy.
+After its regional premiere at Fantastic Fest in September, that statement isn’t far off.
+It may not have the same pull or haunting effect, but The Lodge certainly conjures up enough dread to make you feel uneasy.
 It’s not in-your-face and jumping-out-of-the-shadows kind of horror.
-Instead, it is the kind that attaches itself like a leech and makes you wonder: Should I rethink my relationship with God, how you’re raising your children and the treatment of traumatized individuals.
-These are questions we often wrestle with, but THE LODGE gives you more to think about and fear.
+Instead, it is the kind that attaches itself like a leech and asks about your relationship with God, how you’re raising your children and the treatment of traumatized individuals.
+These are questions we often wrestle with, but The Lodge gives you more to think about and fear.

-Continuing many of the themes from their 2014 feature film debut GOODNIGHT MOMMY, filmmakers Severin Fiala and Veronika Franz fashion a story about a soon-to-be stepmother (an award-worthy Riley Keough) who is trapped inside a remote holiday cabin by a fierce blizzard with her fiancé’s two children (Lia McHugh and IT’s Jaeden Martell).
-Keough’s character, Grace, begins to sense an unseen evil force along with the children, causing THE LODGE to play with audiences’ heads as it does theirs.
+Adding to the many themes from their 2014 feature film debut Goodnight Mommy, filmmakers Severin Fiala and Veronika Franz fashion a story about a soon-to-be stepmother (an award-worthy Riley Keough) who is trapped inside a remote holiday cabin by a fierce blizzard with her fiance’s two children (Lia McHugh and It‘s Jaeden Martell).
+Keough’s character, Grace, begins to sense an unseen evil force along with the children, causing The Lodge to play with audiences’ heads as it does theirs.

-Like THE VVITCH and HEREDITARY, THE LODGE is a slow-burn.
+Like The Witch and Hereditary, The Lodge is a slow burn.
 It nearly takes 45 minutes before anything remotely terrifying occupies the frame.
 It takes its sweet time to build compassion for the characters.
 You understand their dynamics and question their motivations.
-The ambiguous tone throughout maintains your attention.
-While it’s a languid pace, Fiala and Franz sprinkle bread crumbs along the trail.
-When you think it zigs, it zags.
+The ambiguous tone maintains your attention.
+While it is a languid pace, Fiala and Franz sprinkle breadcrumbs along the trail.

 THE LODGE premiered at Fantastic Fest in Austin, TX.
 An encore screening will be held on September 23 at 8:30 p.m.
 Visit fantasticfest.com for more information.
 Neon will release the film on February 7, 2020 in select markets, expands on Feb.
 14. (Dallas: Angelika Dallas.)